Bayern crush Leverkusen to return to top of Bundesliga - RFI

 Level on points in first and second before the weekend, the gulf in class between the two teams became apparent as Bayern put their hosts to the sword with a brutal and brilliant first-half performance.

+"It sounds a bit strange when you've scored five goals, but we could have had six or seven in the first half today," Bayern coach Julian Nagelsmann told broadcaster DAZN.

-The 31-time German champions smashed in four goals in the space of seven minutes before the break to humiliate a young Leverkusen side and leapfrog Borussia Dortmund to go a point clear at the top of the table.
+The 31-time German champions smashed in four goals in the space of seven minutes in the first half to humiliate a young Leverkusen side and go a point clear of Borussia Dortmund at the top of the table.

+"It was clear after 45 minutes that the three points were coming to Munich," said Lewandowski, who kick-started the rout with the opening two goals.

+"We knew that we would have to play our football from the beginning today, and the result shows how well we played."

 © 2021 AFP